ultl/aie/chap_01.md

   - **Fine-tuning:** Customizing models for specific tasks or domains.
   - **Evaluation and Monitoring:** Assessing performance and ensuring reliability.
-- The rapid expansion of AI Engineering is fueled by:
+- The rapid expansion of AI Engineering is driven by:
   - The versatility of general-purpose models, which can address a broad array of tasks compared to earlier, task-specific models.
   - Increased investment and interest in AI technologies.